garcia-sonia/walkies-knocklyon/README.md

     - Fix: I researched how to include all of the divs inside the section.
 The three divs were inside the section tags and the height of the section was set to auto, but I found out that because all of the divs had floating elements I had to include a last div within the section as a clearing element before I ended the section and style it in CSS (clear: both).
 I found the answer in the Stackoverflow website as credited below.
 After doing this the height of the section was highlighted as it was intended in the DevTools and the footer was no longer overlapping.
 I used this technique again in the About us and Tailored services sections by creating a class id="clear".
 7. Intended outcome: Hide one of the silhouette icons which are part of the Our Services header in screens 500px and under.
     - Issue: When using DevTools to test for small screens I realised that the black silhouette icon to the right of the Our Services header was pushed under the header.
     - Fix: I researched how to hide an image in responsive design using CSS (display: none).
 I found the answer in the sitewizard website as credited below.
+I used the same technique to hide the subtitle of the Hero image cover text box for smaller screens of 500px and under.
+This way on small screens the only cover text displaying is "HAPPY DOGS, HAPPY OWNERS".
 8. Intended outcome: Achieve high Performance score in Lighthouse for all screen sizes.
-    - Issue: When first testing in Lighthouse my performance score was over 90 for desktop but went down considerably when testing for mobile sizes.
+    - Issue: When first testing in Lighthouse my performance scores were all over 90 for desktop but went down considerably when testing for mobile sizes.
-    - Fix: Resize images using the simpleimageresizer.com website and then compress them further with TinyPNG.com
+    - Fix: Resize images using the simpleimageresizer.com website and then compress them further with TinyPNG.com.
+(The Register page performance score for mobile is the only score now falling under 90.
+After compressing the images extensively I decided to settle for an 89 score for mobile as seen in the screenshot below.
+The performance of the same Register page on Desktop is 99 as also shown below.)
 9. Intended outcome: Achieve higher Accessibility score in Lighthouse for the Register page.
     - Issue: As realised testing with Lighthouse, the "volunteer" id was not unique as I had used it twice in register.html.
     - Fix: I gave the label in the register form a new "volunteer-reg" id.